rwblokzijl/Msc-thesis-EuroToken/thesis.md

 This thesis provides a design for EuroToken, a prototype for a Central Bank Digital Currency.
-Its primary purpose is to implement, for the first time, a currency that is: digital, central bank issued, universally accessible, Peer-to-Peer and price stable.
+Its primary purpose is to implement, for the first time, a currency that is: digital, central bank issued, universally accessible, Peer-to-Peer, and price stable.
 Our unique design stems from an analysis of the fundamental challenges distributed technologies face today and exploring how an institution with the reliability, experience and reach of the European Central Bank (ECB) might provide solutions.